Yes, You Can Teach English Abroad Without a College Degree!

 Unlike most other Asian countries, this ruggedly beautiful and somewhat under-the-radar country has opportunities for those without degrees, too.
 Teach in the exciting capital of Phnom Penh and take weekend trips to explore the country’s sites, such as the crumbling splendor of Angkor Wat, the emerald green rice paddies in the countryside, or the sunny, tropical islands in Cambodia’s South.

 If Eastern Europe is on your bucket list, why not get a job in Russia, home to novelists like Tolstoy and Dostoevsky and architectural wonders such as the baroque Winter Palace?
 Teaching jobs in striking cities like Moscow or St. Petersburg do not always require a college degree.
 You will, however, need TEFL certification, and experience is helpful, too.
+(You can even get TEFL certified in Russia!)

 4. South Korea